-Delectable and spicy this Shrimp Taco recipe is truly the best!
-Tender shrimp in a spicy shrimp taco seasoning wrapped in warm tortillas with a tangy slaw and lime crema (aka: killer shrimp taco sauce).
-A fresh, flavorful dinner!
+Delectable and spicy this cajun shrimp tacos recipe is truly the best!
+Tender shrimp in a spicy cajun seasoning wrapped in warm tortillas with a tangy slaw and lime crema (aka: killer shrimp taco sauce).
+A fresh, flavorful dish!

 I think one thing we can all agree on is, shrimp tacos are just the best!